libero/publisher/.github/ISSUE_TEMPLATE/ticket_template1.md

 +## Clarification needed
 These questions or assumptions need to be answered for a developer to complete this ticket.
 Delete this section if everything is clear.
-- [ ] A descriptive of a task
+- [ ] A question
-- [ ] A description
+- [ ] An assumption that needs to be confirmed

 +## Technical notes
 - We could use this technology
 - More notes or suggestions

 +## User interface / Wireframes
-Include wireframes if relevant.
+Include any useful sketch, wireframes, screenshot if relevant.